wssb114/Cassettify/README.md

 ## Planned Additions
 * Constant BPM mode. (for better support for most newer digital music)
-* BPM Range for the automatic beat finder (set the range you want the bpm to be set to for higher or lower bpm limits)
+* BPM Range for the automatic beat finder (set the Range you want the bpm to be set to for higher or lower bpm limits)
 * Button in track menu to listen to the song with beat ticks
 * Visual Beat editor (similar to the base game's, but with some extra features like beat snapping, this will take a while and wont be added until much later)